ibm-cloud-docs/ContinuousDelivery/web_ide.md

 # Developing with the Eclipse Orion Web IDE
 {: #web_ide}

-The Eclipse Orion {{site.data.keyword.webide}} is a browser-based development environment where you can develop for the web.
-You can develop in JavaScript, HTML, and CSS with the help of content assist, code completion, and error checking.
+The Eclipse Orion {{site.data.keyword.webide}} is a browser-based development environment where you can develop for the web in JavaScript, HTML, and CSS with the help of content assist, code completion, and error checking.
 The {{site.data.keyword.webide}} works with nearly any language and offers syntax highlighting for most file types.
 Source control is built in, and you can deploy code locally to test and debug your apps.
 {:shortdesc}

 Best of all, the {{site.data.keyword.webide}} is powered by the web.
 You have nothing to install, nothing to maintain, and nothing to scale.
 You can develop anywhere that you have an internet connection.